TooTallNate/NodObjC/README.md

 ------------

-If you're looking for support for developing with/for `NodObjC` you might want to check out `#nodobjc` channel in the freenode IRC server.
+If you're looking for support for developing with/for `NodObjC` you might want to check out the `#nodobjc` channel in the freenode IRC server.